matijakolaric-com/django-music-publisher/docs/manual_works.rst

 .. figure:: /images/works_pd.png
    :width: 100%

-   Writers in work for a work that is a modification of one in public domain
+   Writers in work for a work that is a modification of a work in public domain

 Controlled
 ----------